 David, you’re American.
 How did you get here?

-I’m American, yes.
-I actually grew up in New Jersey.
+I grew up in New Jersey.
 After university, I decided to travel.
 I went from Florida to the Virgin Islands by boat.
 There, I met a French skipper who asked me if I’d be interested in bringing one of his sailboats back to France.
 And this is how I got here, in France.

 What happened next?

 I attended university in Nantes for a year where I learned French, then started a job in a barge-hotel.
-I soon became the captain of barge-hotel and spent almost four years navigating on French canals.
-During this experience, I met a hot-air balloon professional, he was American actually, who was taking his clients on 3-weeks long cruises in France.
-He was taking them on hot-air balloon rides in the evenings.
+I soon became the captain of the barge-hotel and spent almost four years navigating on French canals.
+During this experience, I met a hot air balloon professional– he was American actually– who was taking his clients on three-week cruises in France.
+He was taking them on hot air balloon rides in the evenings.
 I was fascinated!
 And I soon realized that this was what I really wanted to do.
 I decided to pass my pilot certification and trained through many flight hours, almost 950 hours in total.
-Quite soon, I was able to offer introductory flights to my clients on the boat, combining two jobs as barge captain and hot-air balloon pilot.
+Quite soon, I was able to offer introductory flights to my clients on the boat, combining two jobs as barge captain and hot air balloon pilot.

-Why did you decide to launch your company, France Montgolfières?
+Why did you launch your company, France Montgolfières?

 I chose to start this company in 1986, as I wanted to focus on balloon rides.
 I left my job as a captain on the barge but I kept offering ballooning excursions to other boat companies.
 At that time, we had two balloons, each one of them could welcome up to six people.

-What is so special about hot-air balloons?
-Why did you decide to focus on this activity?
+What is so special about hot air balloons?

-What are the values you want to share with your clients?
+What values do you want to share with your clients?

 There are so many flights that I will never forget!
 If I had to choose one, it would probably be a flight near La Charité-Sur-Loire, in the region of Nièvre.
 It was right in the middle of the holiday exodus and we were flying above local and national roads packed with thousands of cars.
 What’s memorable is this opposition between all the people leaving on holidays, stuck in their car, while we were floating in the air above them, guided by the wind.
 It was like we were in another life.

-Why did you choose to set up a base in Burgundy?
+Why did you set up base in Burgundy?

 Why did you decide to collaborate with Château de Pommard?